-The inner poloidal/shaping coils subsystem consists of the new coils that will make up the poloidal field coils 1A, 1B and 1C.
-This WBS element includes the design, analysis, prototypes (as required), procurement activities and fabrication.
+Definition: The inner poloidal/shaping coils subsystem consists of the new coils that will make up the poloidal field coils 1A, 1B and 1C.
+This WBS element

 For the NSTX Upgrade three new sets of inner poloidal field coils will be installed.
-This WBS element include the design and procurement of the Inner poloidal field coils and supports which includes all analytical and CAD design efforts for these components.
-It includes the early procurement of the PF conductor and co-wound [Glass/Kapton] insulation.

-{Inner Poloidal Field Coils (Job 1306)}
+This WBS element includes the design and procurement of the Inner poloidal field coils and supports which includes all analytical and CAD design efforts for these components.
+It includes the early procurement of the PF conductor and co-wound [Glass/Kapton] insulation. {Inner Poloidal Field Coils (Job 1306)} as the assembly of the new Center Stack.